Data types are sets of values combined with sets of

 0XFF00FF00ULL.

-long long
+long long values can

 be converted to and from all other numeric types, sometimes with a loss of

 accuracy.
-Note that a long long
+Note that a long long, with 63 bits

-of accuracy, is more accurate than a double
+of accuracy, is more accurate than a double,

-with 53-56 bits, and that therefore conversions from long long
+with 53-56 bits, and that therefore conversions from long long to double may well lose precision.

-Note that if an expression has a double
+Note that if an expression has a double (or float) operand and a long long

-operand, the long long
+operand, the long long operand is converted

-.
+to a double.
 You should use a cast if this

 is not the outcome you want.